Best of the Badmen

-Best of the Badmen is a 1951 Western film directed by William D. Russell that is set in Breckenridge Missouri during the post-American Civil War period.
-It stars Robert Ryan, Claire Trevor and Robert Preston.
-It was a loose follow-up to Return of the Bad Men (1948).
+Best of the Badmen is a 1951 Western film directed by William D. Russell and starring Robert Ryan, Claire Trevor and Robert Preston.
+Its plot involves the notorious James–Younger Gang of 19th century Missouri.

 Plot

-The plot centres around the James-Younger Gang and their activities.

-Jeff Clanton, an Army major from Missouri, captures the survivors of the Confederacy's Quantrill's Raiders and convinces them to give themselves up and pledge their allegiance to the Union.
+Jeff Clanton, an Army major from Missouri, captures the survivors of the Confederacy's Quantrill's Raiders and convinces them to surrender and pledge their allegiance to the Union.
 Clanton pledges that they will be paroled, but Matthew Fowler, a carpetbagger who owns a powerful detective agency, is determined to arrest them for the reward.
-When one of Fowler's deputies wounds one of the captives, return fire kills the deputy.
-Clanton is unjustly arrested for murdering Fowler's deputy.
-Clanton is tried by a kangaroo court and sentenced to be hanged the following morning.
-He escapes that night and then leads the band of outlaws including Jesse James and the Younger brothers in a vendetta against Matthew Fowler's detective agency.
+Fowler's deputy wounds one of the captives and is killed in the return fire.
+Clanton is unjustly arrested for murdering Fowler's deputy, tried by a kangaroo court and sentenced to be hanged the following morning.
+He escapes that night and leads the band of outlaws including Jesse James and the Younger brothers in a vendetta against Fowler's detective agency.